mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 And then from this, I think religious [ascertainment], and relaxation, or relief, naturally oozes from the bottom of your heart.
 That is called *faith*.

 So, the main purpose of Buddhist practice is to taste [ego consciousness](glossary#ego-consciousness), who you are, deeply through meditation – but, it’s not good enough.
-The farther practice is to taste alayavijñāna, karmic life not only conceptually, but directly you should *participate* in alayavijñāna.
+The farther practice is to taste karmic life not only conceptually, but directly.
+You should *participate* in alayavijñāna.
 What is direct participation in alayavijñāna?
 That is just movement, flow.
 Perpetual flow of energy to live, to be present.
 Not only for you, but with all sentient beings.
-That is a final purpose of Buddhism.
+That is [the] final purpose of Buddhism.

 #### 4:57

-And then, yesterday I mentioned that most people believe that if you don’t attain enlightenment, you are not Buddhist, you are really a lower class of human being, but I don’t think it is true.
+And then, I mentioned yesterday that most people believe that if you don’t attain enlightenment then you are not Buddhist, you are really a lower class of human being, but I don’t think it is true.
 Whether you are a deluded person or you are an enlightened person, all sentient beings are [aware].
 You should remember this!

-But yesterday I mentioned that if you see your life individually, under all circumstances you want to live!
+But I mentioned that if you see your life individually, under all circumstances you want to live!
 That desire comes from where?
 [Is it] your own desire?
 No; [it is] not your own desire.
 I gave you my own story: When the bomb exploded, I immediately ran and jumped into the hole, and chanted the name of Amitaba.
 Was that my desire?
 No way.
 Not my desire.
 No choice.
 So under all circumstances, everyone has great energy, capacity to live, to *be*.
 Completely beyond like or dislike.

 So, you should live there, from the beginning.
 You should appreciate this energy; you should appreciate this life force gifted to you, from the beginningless past.
 Anyway, you already have [this] great capacity.